AHuffmyer/moorea_symbiotic_exchange_2023/README.md

 2. Data: Contains raw data collection including plate maps, sample metadata, data files, and sample manifest lists.
 3. Figures: Contains figures produced through scripts in the Code folder.
 4. Output: Contains data summaries or data generated from scripts in the Code folder.
-5. Protocols: Contains documents with protocols for each proceedure.

 # Online Lab Notebook